 - Reduced stress.
-Cat lovers know there’s nothing quite like the rhythmic sound and feel of its contented purr.
+Cat lovers know there’s nothing quite like the rhythmic sound and feel of contented purring.
 Pets promote feelings of calm and relief in us, actually raising the level of oxytocin in our brains which is linked to social bonding and relationship building.
-When we’re upset, they’re also a reassuring and non-judgemental presence.
+When we’re upset, they’re a reassuring and non-judgmental presence.

 - Warmth and comfort.
-With a normal temperature in the 101-102.5 degrees Fahrenheit range, pets are hotter than humans.
+With a normal temperature around 101-102.5 degrees, pets are hotter than humans.
 This makes them the perfect bed warmers, leading many pet owners to report increased feelings of physical and mental relaxation as a result – key pre-requisites for a healthy sleep.